nextcloud/documentation/admin_manual/maintenance/update.rst

 .. figure:: ../images/updater-11.png
     :scale: 75 %

-If the Updater app fails, then you must update manually.
+If the update fails, then you must update manually.
 (See :doc:`upgrade`.)

 Can't Login Without Updating
 ----------------------------